rytrix/rpg-game/README.md

   - learn more blender

 ECS
-  - (maybe) automatic instanced rendering for the same models
+  - automatic instanced rendering for the same models
-  - or indirect rendering pipeline

 physics
   - player character